 Family therapy usually has a substance abuser and a family member (usually one) during the therapy session.
 This is usually a spouse, sibling, or a close family member.
 This is to ensure a safe and open environment for change.
 Regardless of who it might be, there is always room for change and recovery from the chains of addiction.

 There are a lot of different studies that show family therapy as a great option for helping a loved one recover from drug addiction.
 Talking about the problem and confronting addiction head-on in a positive manner can be the key to long term recovery.
 The benefits of family therapy for addiction treatment include:

 What to Expect During Family Therapy for Addiction

 Family therapy utilizes a number of techniques and a positive mindset to work towards recovery.
 By healing and working as a family, each member can come to terms with the situation and actively help the person overcome their addiction.
 Let’s take a look at some of the things that are included in family therapy for addiction:

-Life Skills: Family members are able to learn new skills that can help improve the environment.
-This includes communicating calmly and effectively amongst the family.
+- Life Skills: Family members are able to learn new skills that can help improve the environment.
+This includes communicating calmly and effectively among the family.

 These tools and skills can make a huge difference for the addict and the family as a whole.
 Family therapy is also useful in treating cases of co-occurring disorders.
 Co-occurring disorders are cases where a person is struggling with an addiction and a mental illness at the same time.
 These cases can be intense and extremely stressful for all parties involved.
 Family therapy can be beneficial during the process (where both the disorder and addiction are treated separately).